 It’s indisputable that the K-pop market has shifted to minis and even digital singles over full albums, but sometimes that has weird ripples.
-For instance, a group passing it’s four year anniversary but just now releasing its first album.
-Such is the case of Oh My Girl, who’ve just come back with The Fifth Season.
-Now, we tend to hold a first album from an established act to a higher standard, as they’ve had the time and experience to iron out the kinks.
+For instance, a group passing its four year anniversary but just now releasing its first album.
+Such is the case of Oh My Girl, who have just come back with The Fifth Season.
+Now, we tend to hold a first album from an established act to a higher standard, as they have had the time and experience to iron out the kinks.
 And when it comes to meeting that bar, I wouldn’t say that The Fifth Season meets it.
 I’d say it surpasses it.

 The Fifth Season is a good album; not great, but damn good.
 Clocking in at 9 tracks, it hits the perfect balance of classic Oh My Girl tracks and songs that push them into new territories without sacrificing the core of their appeal.

 Oh My Girl’s biggest draw is their vocal style– light, bright, airy, and infused with longing and genuine sweetness, like some benevolent fairies made a pop group.
 This has been typically been paired with synthpop, veering towards dreampop and a lot of lyrics about first kisses and innocent crushs.
 The end result is a sound that’s sweet, ephemeral, and extremely distinct, but doesn’t leave Oh My Girl with many places to go.

 Rest assured, fans of Oh My Girls’ sound will find plenty to enjoy here.
 Title track “The Fifth Season” is a masterful example, delicate and careful vocals against dynamic instrumentals.
 The strings in the chorus provide a wonderful lift and play against the higher range of Oh My Girl beautifully.
 It’s a very energetic track, setting vocal runs against synths against drum rolls; a lovely showcase of seeming chaos that’s really perfectly controlled.